ISAITB/docs-tdl/source/handlers/index.rst

 * :ref:`tdl-step-verify`: When validating content.

 The element corresponding to each of these steps defines a ``handler`` attribute to identify the handler implementation.
-In case an embedded handler is to be used the value specified here is the name of the handler (see [TODO]).
-Using a remote handler implementation is achieved by specifying as the ``handler`` value the address where the service's WSDL file is located.
-The test bed will automatically detect in this case that the handler is remote and will replace local method invocations with web service calls.
+In case an embedded handler is to be used the value specified here is the name of the handler (see :ref:`handlers-predefined-handlers`).
+Using an external handler implementation is achieved by specifying as the ``handler`` value the address where the service's WSDL file is located.
+The test bed will automatically detect in this case that the handler is external and will internally replace local method invocations with web service calls.

-The following example shows two validation steps taking place, one using an embedded XSD validator and the other using a remote service:
+The following example shows two validation steps taking place, one using an embedded :ref:`handlers-XSDValidator` and the other using an external validation service:

 .. code-block:: xml